List of by-elections in Tuvalu

 This is a list of by-elections to the Parliament of Tuvalu since the First Parliament in 1977, with the names of the incumbent and victor.
 There are no political parties in Tuvalu, but some by-elections enhanced or reduced a government's parliamentary majority.
-Where seats changed between factions at the election, the result is highlighted: light grey for a pro-government gain, dark grey for an opposition gain.

-The information for this article dates from 1997 onwards.
+The information for this article dates from 1989 onwards.
 Information on earlier by-elections is not presently available.

-This list is correct as of May 2019.